syncfusion-content/jsp-docs/jsp/PivotChart/Getting-Started.md

 {% endhighlight %}

-The above code will generate a simple PivotChart with sales amount over products in different regions.
+The above code will generate a simple pivot chart with sales amount over products in different regions.

 ![](Getting-Started_images/relational_default.png)

 ## OLAP

-Add the following code example to add list of items to the **PivotChart** and initialize the **PivotChart** widget with OLAP data source.
+Add the following code example to add list of items to the **pivot chart** and initialize the **pivot chart** widget with OLAP data source.

 {% highlight html %}